Duga radar: Jamming the Woodpecker

 To combat this interference, amateur radio operators attempted to jam the signal by transmitting synchronized unmodulated continuous wave signals at the same pulse rate as the offending signal.
 They formed a club called The Russian Woodpecker Hunting Club.

 Signal disappearance

 Starting in the late 1980s, even as the FCC was publishing studies, the signals became less frequent, and in 1989, they disappeared.
-Although the reasons for the eventual shutdown of the Duga systems have not been made public, the changing strategic balance with the end of the Cold War in the late 1980s maybe had a part to play.
+Although the reasons for the eventual shutdown of the Duga systems have not been made public, the changing strategic balance with the end of the Cold War in the late 1980s may have had a part to play.
 Another factor perhaps was the success of the US-KS early-warning satellites, which began entering service in the early 1980s, and by this time had grown into a complete network.
 The satellite system provides immediate, direct and highly secure warnings, whereas any radar-based system is subject to jamming, and the effectiveness of OTH systems is also subject to atmospheric conditions.